How to Write a Paper

-- Be organized in your process.
+- Try to organize your process.
 Before embarking on a first draft, work on these elements:

-- Title, a good one sentence summary of what the paper is about
+- Title, a good bullet sentence summary of what the paper is about

 - A single paragraph summarizing your proposed paper.
 Think of this as an executive summary to focus yourself.
-You might be able to turn this into an introduction later.
+You will be able to turn this into an introduction paragraph.

 - An outline.
 An outline has a number of points including an introduction, main points, and a conclusion.
 Each point needs a short summary with bullet points.

-- A list of references (that you have read) in the course of your research.
+- A list of references (that you have read) while doing research.

 Once you have done the above, you may be ready to start on your first draft.
 As you write and continue to research, all of the above will need adjustment.
 That's part of the process.

 - Write clearly.
-All of your words should have purpose.
+All of your words, sentences, and paragraphs should have purpose.
 Be respectful of the reader’s time.